genomicsclass/leanpub/manuscript/inference_for_highthroughput.md

 ## [1] 6.528111e-14
 ```

 Note that `genefilter` is available from the Bioconductor projects.
-In a later section we will say more about this project but here is how one installs it:
+In a later section we will say more about this project, but here is how to install it:

 ```r